RoyMickos/notes/AI Exploration.md

 [VecttorCode](https://github.com/Davidyz/VectorCode/tree/main?tab=readme-ov-file#installation)
 [ChromaDB](https://docs.trychroma.com/docs/overview/introduction)

+## RealPython RAG course
+Seems to have beef.
+Created a Neo4J graph database account in the [web](https://neo4j.com/).
+Google credentials.
+Maybe study graph databases more?

 ## Where am I
 Managed to use a nix flake.
 Now, still need to study how zsh would work with this.
 Anyway, managed to get with the tutorial to the first step where a python call for openai was  made using the python shell.
 Played around with generating code using various models.
 ChatGPT by far best, but it has the advantage of having a lot more context as I\ve asked several questions about dynamodb.
 Phi3:mini seemed to generate promising code, but it started hallucinating.